-The Directors have prepared cash flow forecasts up to 30 November 2022, which take account of the current cost and operational structure of the Group.
+The Directors have prepared cash flow forecasts up to 30 June 2023, which take account of the current cost and operational structure of the Group.
 The cost structure of the Group as an investment company comprises a high proportion of discretionary spend therefore in the event that cash flows become constrained, costs can be quickly reduced to enable the Company to operate within its available funding.
-These forecasts demonstrate that the Group and Company are required to raise additional funds during the going concern period to allow it to continue in operation for a period of at least twelve months from the date of approval of these financial statements.
+These forecasts demonstrate that the Group and Company are required to raise additional funds during the going concern period, in conjunction with continued financial support from Directors and certain shareholders, to allow it to continue in operation for a period of at least twelve months from the date of approval of these financial statements.
 Discussions are currently ongoing with potential investors however these additional funds are not committed or contracted at the date of approval of these financial statements.
-The group and company are currently reliant on continued financial support of certain Directors and related parties.
+The Group and Company are currently reliant on continued financial support of certain Directors.
+Refer also to Note 23 'Events after the Reporting Period' regarding actions taken to improve the going concern position of the Group and Company.

-The auditors make reference to a material uncertainty relating to going concern within their audit report.
+The auditors refer to a material uncertainty relating to going concern within their audit report.